-(3) An investigating committee may not question the registered person concerned unless the investigating committee informs that registered person that he or she -

-- (a) has the right to be assisted or represented by another person; and - (b) is not obliged to make any statement and that any statement so made may be used in evidence against the registered person.
+(3) An investigating committee may not question the registered person concerned unless the investigating committee informs that registered person that he or she-(a) has the right to be assisted or represented by another person; and (b) is not obliged to make any statement and that any statement so made may be used in evidence against the registered person.
 (4) The investigating committee must, after the conclusion of the investigation, submit a report making its recommendations to the council regarding any matter referred to it in terms of this section.

-Charge of improper conduct

-29. (1) The council must, after considering a report of the investigating committee in terms of section 28(2)(b) and (4), charge a registered person with improper conduct if the council is convinced that sufficient grounds exist for a charge to be preferred against such a registered person.
+Charge of improper conduct 29.
+(1) The council must, after considering a report of the investigating committee in 10 terms of section 28(2)(b) and (4), charge a registered person with improper conduct if the council is convinced that sufficient grounds exist for a charge to be preferred against such a registered person.
 (2) The council must furnish a charge sheet to the registered person concerned by hand or registered mail.

-(3) A charge sheet must inform the registered person charged-

-- (a) of the details and nature of the charge; - (b) that he or she must, in writing, admit or deny the charge; - (c) that he or she may, together with the admission or denial, submit a written explanation regarding the improper conduct with which he or she is charged; and - (d) of the period, which must be reasonable, within which his or her plea in terms of paragraph (b) must be submitted to the council.

-(4) (a) If a registered person charged admits that he or she is guilty of the charge, he or she is considered to have been found guilty of improper conduct as charged, after he or she has explained his or her conduct.

-(b) The council may, subject to section 32(2), impose a penalty contemplated in section 32(3)(a) or (b) on a registered person who has admitted guilt in terms of 20 paragraph (a).

-(5) The acquittal or the conviction of a registered person by a court of law on a criminal charge is not a bar to proceedings against him or her under this Act on a charge of improper conduct, even if the facts stated in the charge of improper conduct would, if proved, constitute the offence stated in the criminal charge on which he or she was 25 acquitted or convicted or any other offence of which he or she might have been acquitted or convicted at his or her trial on the criminal charge.

-Appointment of disciplinary tribunal

-30. (1) The council must appoint a disciplinary tribunal to hear a charge of improper conduct if a person charged-

-- (a) denies the charge; or - (b) fails to comply with section 29(3)(b).

-(2) The disciplinary tribunal must consist of at least-

-- (a) a person who specialises in the professional field concerning the charge; - (b) a professional who has appropriate experience; and - (c) a person qualified in law and who has appropriate experience.
+15 (3) A charge sheet must inform the registered person charged- (a) of the details and nature of the charge; (b) that he or she must, in writing, admit or deny the charge; (c) that he or she may, together with the admission or denial, submit a written explanation regarding the improper conduct with which he or she is charged; 20 and (d) of the period, which must be reasonable, within which his or her plea in terms of paragraph (b) must be submitted to the council.
+(4) (a) If a registered person charged admits that he or she is guilty of the charge, he or she is considered to have been found guilty of improper conduct as charged, after he 25 or she has explained his or her conduct. (b) The council may, subject to section 32(2), impose a penalty contemplated in section 32(3)(a) or (b) on a registered person who has admitted guilt in terms of paragraph (a).
+(5) The acquittal or the conviction of a registered person by a court of law on a 30 criminal charge is not a bar to proceedings against him or her under this Act on a charge of improper conduct, even if the facts stated in the charge of improper conduct would, if proved, constitute the offence stated in the criminal charge on which he or she was acquitted or convicted or any other offence of which he or she might have been acquitted or convicted at his or her trial on the criminal charge.
+35 Appointment of disciplinary tribunal 30.
+(1) The council must appoint a disciplinary tribunal to hear a charge of improper conduct if a person charged-(a) denies the charge; or (b) fails to comply with section 29(3)(b).
+40 (2) The disciplinary tribunal must consist of at least- (a) a person who specialises in the professional field concerning the charge; (b) a professional who has appropriate experience; and (c) a person qualified in law and who has appropriate experience.
+Disciplinary hearing 45 31.
+(1) The disciplinary hearing must be conducted by the disciplinary tribunal.

-Disciplinary hearing

-31. (1) The disciplinary hearing must be conducted by the disciplinary tribunal.

 (2) The disciplinary tribunal may, for the purposes of this section, appoint a person to assist it in the performance of its functions.
-40 to appear before the disciplinary tribunal at the time and place specified in the subpoena, to be questioned or to produce a book, document or object.
+(3) (a) The disciplinary tribunal may, for the purposes of a hearing, subpoena any 50 person-(i) who in its opinion may be able to give material information concerning the subject of the hearing; or to appear before the disciplinary tribunal at the time and place specified in the subpoena, to be questioned or to produce a book, document or object.

-(3) (a) The disciplinary tribunal may, for the purposes of a hearing, subpoena any person-